Movement for the Restoration of the Ten Commandments of God: Aftermath

-Medical examiners determined that the majority of the 395 individuals who did not die in the fire had been poisoned.
-Early reports suggested that they had been strangled based on the presence of twisted banana fibers around their necks.
-After searching all sites, the police concluded that earlier estimates of nearly a thousand dead had been exaggerated, even though the final death toll had settled at 924.

-After interviews and an investigation were conducted the police ruled out a cult suicide and instead consider it to be a mass murder conducted by Movement leadership.
-They believe that the failure of the doomsday prophecy led to a revolt in the ranks of the sect, and the leaders set a new date with a plan to eliminate their followers.
-The discovery of bodies at other sites, the fact the church had been boarded up, the presence of incendiaries, and the possible disappearance of sect leaders all point to this theory.
-Additionally, witnesses said that the Movement's leadership had never spoken about mass suicide when they prepared members for the end of the world.
-A survivor recalled meeting a devout member of the cult with nails and a hammer on his way after he had left the cult.
-It is believed he is the one who shut the windows with nails to prevent any one from escaping.

 The Ugandan government responded with condemnation.
 President Yoweri Museveni called the event a "mass murder by these priests for monetary gain".
-Vice president Dr. Speciosa Wandira Kazibwe said, "These were callously, well-orchestrated mass murders perpetrated by a network of diabolic, malevolent criminals masquerading as religious people."
+Vice president Speciosa Wandira Kazibwe said, "These were callously, well-orchestrated mass murders perpetrated by a network of diabolic, malevolent criminals masquerading as religious people."

 Although it was initially assumed that the five leaders died in the fire, police now believe that Joseph Kibweteere and Credonia Mwerinde may still be alive, and have issued an international warrant for their arrest.
 In 2014, it was announced by the Uganda National Police that there were reports that Kibweteere was hiding in Malawi.
+As of 2024 they have not been located and no-one has been prosecuted in connection to the massacre.
+The 48-acre plot of land used by the cult has been incorporated into a tea plantation, but the owner has announced plans to create a memorial on parts of the property.